AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45071-default-source-added-to-product-during-import.md

 <u>Actual results</u>:

-The default source is assigned to the product after importing with out-of-stock status and 0 quantity.
+The default source is assigned to the product after importing with out-of-stock status and zero quantity.

 ## Apply the patch